35 Unicorn Facts to Astonish You

 15. Unicorns Can Purify Water with Their Horn.

-The unicorn spoke to Genghis Khan in his father’s voice and convinced him to call off the invasion of India.
+During one of his military campaigns, Genghis Khan is said to have encountered a unicorn deep within a mysterious forest.
+The unicorn spoke to Genghis Khan in his father’s voice and convinced him to call off the invasion of India, warning him of the dangers that awaited.

 The French unicorn car La Licorne was advertised with unicorns, and the unicorn was its official emblem.